-Surveillance can be particularly challenging in markets where the majority of trades are still negotiated by front office personnel by voice.
+Surveillance can be particularly challenging in markets where the majority of trades are still negotiated by front-office personnel by voice.
 Firms are concerned about how they track chat/voice and its lack of immediacy as conversations may only be monitored or transcribed once a day.
 The industry is looking to overcome these challenges in a variety of ways.

-For example, Morgan Stanley is investigating how to automatically convert chats into request for quotes in credit markets.
+For example, Morgan Stanley is investigating how to automatically convert chats into requests for quotes in credit markets.
 The use of Data-as-a-Service (DaaS) solutions allows technology, such as bots, to identify information such as prices from free-form chat messages or voice conversations. ipushpull can extract data in various formats from applications that firms are already using, and deliver it to the right place so it is integrated into their existing processes.

-The data becomes structured and can be viewed by authorised personnel in real time, who could include audit and compliance, in real time.
+The data becomes structured and can be viewed by authorised personnel in real-time, who could include audit and compliance, in real-time.
 Surveillance can be performed far more efficiently as messages or conversations are automatically linked to workflows, rather than staff having to decipher recordings or transcripts of phone calls or messages.